local-npm/local-npm/README.md

 npmrc local
 ```

 Incidentally, though, `local-npm` [does allow you to publish](https://github.com/nolanlawson/local-npm/pull/33).
-Your `npm publish`es will just be pushed to the main npm registry.
+Your `npm publish`es will just be proxied to the main npm registry.

 Setting up a launch daemon on OS X
 ----